-Interactive Theorem Proving using Lean, Summer 2025🔗
+Interactive Theorem Proving using Lean, Winter 2026/27

 Peter Pfaffelhuber